Holyoke/Dungeoneer/README.md

-# JobWalk
+# Dungeoneer

-JobWalk is an application for project engineers to help manage their floor plans with 360 photos.
+Dungeoneer is an application for video gamers to share maps.

 # Technologies Used: